 Bones are a good source of various minerals, collagen (called gelatin once cooked) and also amino acids such as proline and glycine.

-Can humans eat bone marrow?
+Can humans eat cooked bone?

 Do chicken bones have nutritional value?

 1. Bone-In Meat Provides More Micronutrients.
 Much like the meat that we eat, bones are living tissues and are therefore rich in vital micronutrients for our bodies.
 Bones themselves are rich sources of minerals including calcium and phosphorus, sodium, magnesium, as well as other important nutrients.

 Hail up – Hi or Hello

 Mostly used by Jamaican men especially those practicing the Rastafarian faith.